Thomas-Basham/trout-tracker-wa-backend/README.md

 📋 Prerequisites

+- An AWS Account configured with appropriate permissions
 - AWS CLI configured with appropriate permissions
-- Docker installed (for local dev builds)
+- Docker installed (for local and prod builds)
 - Python 3.11+

 ⸻